-Cyber and Network Security Overview
+Cyber and Information Security Technology Overview

 Living in the age of data means embracing the interconnectedness that allows us to communicate and collaborate in an infinite number of ways Data can mean a wealth of information and insight at our fingertips, but it can also be detrimental in the wrong hands.
 With progressively more information traveling over the wires and with increasing threats internationally with cyber terrorism, the need to be able to defend and protect an organization’s assets is critically important.

 Do you want to stop cyber-crime before it starts?
-If preventing, detecting, and battling digital crime is important to you, a career in cyber security may be the perfect fit and an associate’s degree in Computer and Information Science with a concentration in Cyber and Network Security could be a great way to start!
+If preventing, detecting, and battling digital crime is important to you, a career in cyber security may be the perfect fit and an associate’s degree in Computer and Information Science with a concentration in Cyber and Information Security Technology could be a great way to start!
 As a cybersecurity specialist, you could be on the front lines of cyber warfare and defense, protecting vital computer systems against inside and outside threats alike, including social engineering, hackers, malware, spyware, and viruses.